 Assess your options, approach the job methodically, and make a plan.
 With the help of our deck demo guide, you’ll be able to say goodbye to your deck without saying goodbye to all your hard-earned cash, time, or your sanity!

 - TIME: 4 – 24 hours

 - TOOLS: hammer, pry bar, drill, ratchet and sockets, reciprocating/circular saw (optional)

-Getting rid of your deck doesn’t mean you have to destroy it in the process, or hire someone else to do it.
+Getting rid of your deck doesn’t mean you have to destroy its materials in the process.

 The lumber used in decks is valuable and can be reused for almost anything; not to mention, it’s a job you can finish on your own with just a little ambition and a few basic tools.

 Start by removing all railings and stairs, then move on to the deck boards.

 A majority of decks nowadays are built with screws, which are simple enough to remove with a drill or electric screwdriver.
 If your deck was built with nails, simply pull out the nails or pry the boards up with a hammer and a pry bar.

 Take care when doing this as to not hurt yourself or the wood.
 Railings, stairs, and deck boards are in high demand due to their versatility.

 Weathered wood is perfect for all kinds of DIY projects.
 You can transform your old deck into a bench, a table, a frame, landscaping trim, or anything you can think of—or you can sell it to someone else via Facebook, Craigslist, etc.